gvwilson/sensibleadventures/nardica/nardica.md

 that was the only place in the world she could truly call her own.
-Taken by a sudden restlessness, she spent five furious minutes rearranging her meager possessions before flopping down on her bed and pulling out her mother's nature book.
+Taken by a sudden restlessness, she spent five furious minutes rearranging her meager possessions before flopping down on her bed and pulling out her older's nature book.
 The giraffe, the tiger, the wolf with her sad, intelligent eyes...
 She slammed the book closed,
 tucked it under her pillow,